Tunisian president sacks religious official after Hajj heat deaths

 The temperature in the Saudi city of Mecca and other nearby holy sites hovered around 50 degrees Celsius through Tuesday's final pilgrimage day.

+Videos circulating online purportedly showed Muslim pilgrims lying dead on roads in Saudi Arabia after suffering heat strokes during the Hajj.
+So far, there has been no official Saudi comment.

-Several Arab governments said most of the pilgrims who died in Saudi Arabia, Islam's birthplace, were not registered and had travelled on tourist visas, which made it harder to find them.
+Several Arab governments said most of the pilgrims who died in Saudi Arabia, Islam's birthplace, were not registered and had travelled on tourist visas, which made it harder to find them or determine their actual numbers.